gatanaso/multiselect-combo-box-flow/README.md

 * `master` the latest version for Vaadin 22+
 * `V14` the version for Vaadin 14 (LTS)

-## Running demos locally

-1. Fork the `multiselect-combo-box-flow` repository and clone it locally.
-1. Build the project: `mvn clean install`
-1. Start the test/demo server: `mvn jetty:run`
-1. Navigate to http://localhost:8080 to view the demo.

 ## Web Component
 The `<multiselect-combo-box>` web component is available on [npm](https://www.npmjs.com/package/multiselect-combo-box), the [Vaadin Directory](https://vaadin.com/directory/component/gatanasomultiselect-combo-box) and [GitHub](https://github.com/gatanaso/multiselect-combo-box).